First-line treatment of advanced renal cell carcinoma (in combination with nivolumab).

 Advise patient to avoid grapefruit, grapefruit juice, and any foods or supplements that contain grapefruit during therapy.

-Advise patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and to consult with health care professional before taking other medications, especially St. John's wort.
+Advise patient to notify health care provider of all Rx or OTC medications, vitamins, or herbal products being taken and to consult with health care provider before taking other medications, especially St. John's wort.

 Instruct patient to maintain good oral hygiene and regular dentist exams during therapy.
-If jaw pain, toothache, or sores on gums occur, notify health care professional.
+If jaw pain, toothache, or sores on gums occur, notify health care provider.

-Advise patient to notify health care professional of medication regimen prior to treatment or surgery.
+Advise patient to notify health care provider of medication regimen prior to treatment or surgery.
 Therapy must be stopped 28 days before planned surgery, including dental procedures.

 Rep: May cause fetal harm.
 Advise women of reproductive potential and men with female partners of reproductive potential to use effective contraception during therapy and for ≥4 mo after completion of therapy and to avoid breastfeeding during therapy and for 4 mo following last dose.
-May impair fertility in male and female patients.
+May impair fertility in men and women.